 Learn how the complaint process works

-When you submit a complaint to the CFPB, your complaint goes through several steps that help you get a response about your issue and help us identify problems in the marketplace.
+Your complaint goes through several steps that help you get a response and help us identify problems in the marketplace.

 1. Complaint submitted

-You submit a complaint about an issue you have with a company about a consumer financial product or service, or another government agency forwards your complaint to us.
-You will receive email updates and can log in to track the status of your complaint.
+You submit a complaint, or another government agency forwards your complaint to us.
+You will receive email updates and can check the status of your complaint.

-We'll forward your complaint and any documents you provide to the company and work to get a response from them.
-If we find that another government agency would be better able to assist, we will forward your complaint to them and let you know.
+We'll send your complaint directly to the company so it can review the issues in your complaint.
+If we find that another government agency would be better able to assist, we will send your complaint to them and let you know.

 3. Company response

 The company will communicate with you as needed and respond to the issues in your complaint.
 Companies generally respond in 15 days.
 In some cases, the company will let you know their response is in progress and provide a final response in 60 days.

 4. Complaint published

 We publish information about your complaint (without information that directly identifies you) in our public Consumer Complaint Database.
 With your consent we also publish your description of what happened, after taking steps to remove personal information.
 Learn more about how we share complaint data.

 5. Consumer review

 We will let you know when the company responds.
 You’ll be able to review the company’s response and will have 60 days to provide feedback about the company's response.